-Saint Maximus the Confessor, also known as Saint Maxim is honored every year on 21 January.
-Saint Maxim the Confessor was born into an aristocratic family around the capital of the Eastern Roman Empire around 580.
-During the reign of Emperor Heraclius (610-641) in 610, he served for three years as secretary to the imperial court, and around 614 he left the imperial court and entered the Chrysopolis Monastery near Constantinople.
+Saint Maximus the Confessor, also known as Saint Maxim, is honored every year on 21 January.
+He was born into an aristocratic family around the capital of the Eastern Roman Empire around 580.
+During the reign of Emperor Heraclius (610-641) in 610, he served for three years as secretary to the imperial court.
+Around 614, he left the imperial court and entered the Chrysopolis Monastery near Constantinople.

-Because of the Persian invasion of 614, he went to Africa, where he met Sophronius, the future Patriarch of Jerusalem, who had begun in Carthage the struggle against the monotheistic and mono-energetic heresies that had been emerging in the Empire for some time.
-During this period, St Maxim studied and deepened his theological knowledge, reading the Christological works of St Gregory the Theologian or St Dionysius Pseudo-Areopagite.
+Because of the Persian invasion of 614, he went to Africa, where he met Sophronius, the future Patriarch of Jerusalem.
+They had begun in Carthage the struggle against the monotheistic and mono-energetic heresies that had been emerging in the Empire for some time.
+During this period, St Maxim studied and deepened his theological knowledge, reading the Christological works of St Gregory the Theologian or St. Dionysius Pseudo-Areopagite.

 Biography of Saint Maximus the Confessor